-For housing costs, please see your housing contract.
+For housing costs, please see your housing contract or the website.

 Contract Deadline: The priority deadline for contracts is April 15 for currently enrolled students and May 1 for incoming students.
 A housing contract, personal information card, health card, immunization records, and a paid deposit must be on file to secure a suite.
-A housing contract packet may be obtained online or from the Coordinator of Residence Life or the Office of Admissions in February.
+A housing contract packet may be obtained online or from the Director of Residence Life or the Office of Admissions in February.